rivimey/tempmon/README.md

 ## Hardware

-The hardware device consists of a Raspberry Pico (RP2040) chip on a board such as the Seeed XIAO or the Adafruit Trinkey QT2040, although the exact form doesn't matter.
+The hardware device consists of a Raspberry Pico (RP2040) chip on a board such as the Seeed XIAO RP2040 or the Adafruit Trinkey QT2040, although the exact form doesn't matter.
+The board layout included here was for the XIAO.

-The basic board is connected to an AM2320 temperature & humidity monitor using the Pico's I2C bus.
+The MCU board is connected to an AM2320 temperature & humidity monitor using the Pico's I2C bus.
 Two 3K pullup resistors are required on the I2C lines.